 If you are continuing on to the Col de la Colombière you then follow a fast descent through the forest to Reposoir, some 365 m below.
 Take your time to drink and refuel, because there is still a lot of climbing to reach the summit of the Colombière!

-The Col de Romme figures on the long parcours of the Grand Bô cyclosportive.
-You can see Marvin’s 2013 power meter recording in Google Earth on the hire a power meter page.
-We propose climbing it as an option on Tuesday.
+The Col de Romme figures every year on the long parcours of the Grand Bô cyclosportive and will the be third of four major climbs on the Etape du Tour in 2018.
+During our training camps, we often propose climbing it as an option on Tuesday.

 The Col de Romme in the Tour de France

-The col Romme has been crossed only once by the Tour de France.
+Before 2018, the col Romme has been used only once by the Tour de France.
 This was during the 17th stage in 2009 when the Luxembourger Franck Schleck was the first over.
 It was an epic stage, starting in Bourg St Maurice and crossing the Cormet de Roselend, the Col des Saisies and the Côte d’Arâches before attacking the Col de Romme and the Col de la Colombière before the finish in Le Grand Bornand.

 Halfway up the col de Romme, the Schleck brothers upped the tempo and split the remaining peloton apart.
 Vandevelde, Nibali, Armstrong and Wiggins all fell away as only Contador and Klöden could hold their wheels.
 The four men crossed the col and started up the Colombière together, where Contador, wearing yellow, decided to attack.
 His attack didn’t last long however as he soon realised his team mate Klöden couldn’t hold the pace and was in danger of losing his podium position.
 Franck Schleck won the stage, and an angry Johan Bruyneel was quoted as saying